David

 He glanced around, doing a mental scan of the room, the layout, the lighting, the exits.
 It was a habit.
 He always liked to know his surroundings.
 Always liked to look composed.
 Always liked to have an escape plan, even if he never needed one.

-He sat up straighter, subtly ran a hand over his slick, low-cut waves, then checked that his nails were clean.
+He sat up straighter, ran a hand over his slick low-cut waves, then checked that his nails were clean.
 They always were.

 He did everything right.
 Always had.